BDC Hamburger Icon

 On the other hand, part-time employees create some challenges:

-• Part-time employees have limited availability: Part-time employees are not available to you 40 hours per week, they may or may not receive benefits from you and they may have other clients paying them.
+• Limited availability: Part-time employees are not available to you 40 hours per week, they may or may not receive benefits from you, and they may have other clients paying them.
 If you have a big project that requires all hands on deck or a sudden uptick in demand, you may not be able to count on these part-time employees to give you more hours or go above and beyond.

-• Part-time employees may not be as loyal: Some employers feel that part-time workers are more likely to jump ship if the waters get rough.
+• Higher turnover: Some employers feel that part-time workers are more likely to jump ship if the waters get rough.
 They are viewed as less dependent on income than full-time workers whose salaries (and often health insurance and retirement accounts) are tied to their jobs.
 However, many companies mitigate this issue by offering benefits to part-time employees, although this increases costs.

-• There may be scheduling challenges with part-timers: Additionally, creating employee work schedules for part-timers on their own or alongside full-time employees can be a logistical hurdle for businesses that aren’t adept at flexible scheduling.
+• Scheduling gaps: Additionally, creating employee work schedules for part-timers on their own or alongside full-time employees can be a logistical hurdle for businesses that aren’t adept at flexible scheduling.
 Human resources departments may be reluctant to add a new worker classification to their management routines, and managers may struggle to adapt to employees who aren’t available all day.

 TipBottom line